 There was a time, not so long ago, when video and email didn’t mesh.
 The complexity of fitting videos into inboxes simply wasn’t worth the effort.
 These days, video email marketing is easier and more effective than ever.

-Why Send Video in Email
+Why Send Video Email Marketing?

+Subscribers like emails that are short, focused, and packed with easy-to-digest information.
+Even your interested subscribers may be sifting through dozens or even hundreds of spam messages to find the important emails.
+They need to know that your email is worth opening.
 Your email subject line is your elevator pitch.
-It’s your only chance to catch people’s attention in overcrowded inboxes.
-Even your interested subscribers may be sifting through dozens or even hundreds of spam messages to find the important emails.
-They need to know that your email is worth opening before they read it.
-That’s what your subject line is all about.